jakerella/jquery-mockjax/README.md

 jQuery Mockjax provides request/response mocking for ajax requests with jQuery and provides all standard behaviors in the request/response flow.

-You may report any issues you may find [https://github.com/appendto/jquery-mockjax/issues](in the github issue tracking).
+You may report any issues you may find [in the github issue tracking](https://github.com/appendto/jquery-mockjax/issues).

 ### jQuery Version Support ###